 Referral to an Inquiry Committee.
-After your complaint has been submitted, the complaint will be referred to the chair of the appropriate district inquiry committee.
-If the complaint is not summarily dismissed after review, an investigator will be assigned and you may be contact if additional information is needed.
+After your complaint has been submitted, it will be reviewed and determined whether an investigation is merited.
+If the complaint is not summarily dismissed after review, the Office of Disciplinary Counsel will investigate the matter and you may be contacted if additional information is needed.

 Lawyer's Opportunity to Respond.
 After your complaint has been submitted, the lawyer will have a chance to see your complaint and respond to the allegations.
-The lawyer's response to your allegations will also be considered by the inquiry committee.
+The lawyer's response to your allegations will also be considered by the investigator and the inquiry committee.
 You will receive a copy of the lawyer's response.
 You will also receive a copy of the investigator's report once the investigation has been completed.

 Possible Appearance at Inquiry Committee.
 After any follow-up investigation has been completed, the appropriate district inquiry committee will review your complaint.
-You may have the opportunity to appear in person or via telephone in front of the committee to explain your complaint, respond to any issues raised within the investigator’s report, and to answer any follow-up questions that the committee may have about it.
+You may have the opportunity to appear in person or via telephone in front of the committee to explain your complaint, respond to any issues raised within the investigator’s report, and to answer any follow-up questions that the inquiry committee may have about it.
 If the inquiry committee would like you to appear, you will receive an appearance letter in the mail from the Chair of the inquiry committee.

 Consideration by the Inquiry Committee.
 After the inquiry committee has had any appearances, the committee will consider your complaint.
 The complaint process through the inquiry committee's consideration is confidential.
 After deliberations, the inquiry committee may dismiss a complaint, issue an admonition and/or consent probation, refer a lawyer to the Lawyer Assistance Program, or direct for formal proceedings to be initiated.
 You will receive written notice of the Inquiry Committee's action.